 Organizations should thoroughly evaluate the issues that they seek to resolve, and clearly understand the capabilities offered by different cloud solutions

-Security policies of cloud service providers: Public cloud services offer significant opportunities for cost reduction through out-of-the box development frameworks that provide server and database administration as a service, resulting in a reduced toolset and highly optimized service management.
-However, ensuring the public cloud service provider adheres to the organization’s and regulators’ security policies is a big challenge.
+Security policies of cloud service providers: Public cloud services offer significant opportunities for cost reduction through out-of-the box development frameworks that provide server and database administration as a service, resulting in a reduced tool set and highly optimised service management.
+However, ensuring the public cloud service provider adheres to the organisation's and regulators’ security policies is a big challenge.
 Insurance allied industries today can consider moving non-core, non-security sensitive services to the public cloud after a comprehensive due diligence process.

 Technical limitations: Cloud solutions may lack the technical capability to host specific applications requiring niche software packages and capability-driven architectures.
 Organization need to identify and factor in such exceptions while building the overall business case.

 Approach to Adopting a Private, Public or Hybrid Cloud Solution